 Decoding Ownership and Performance: CNX Resources Corp(CNX)

-As an independent natural gas and midstream company, CNX Resources Corp (NYSE:CNX) is actively involved in the exploration, development, production, and acquisition of natural gas properties in the Appalachian Basin.
-The company's operations are primarily divided into two segments: Shale and Coalbed Methane, with the Shale segment generating the majority of its revenue.
-CNX Resources Corp also maintains a nominal shallow oil and gas production segment.
+As an independent natural gas and midstream company, CNX Resources Corp (NYSE:CNX) has carved a niche for itself in the exploration, development, production, and acquisition of natural gas properties in the Appalachian Basin.
+With a market cap of $3771.82 million and sales figure of $2849.67 million, CNX Resources Corp has been a point of interest for investors.
+This analysis delves into the company's institutional and insider ownership, providing insights into its recent performance and future prospects.

-As per the latest data, CNX Resources Corp has an outstanding share count of 161.46 million.
-Institutional ownership stands at 118.50 million shares, making up 73.39% of the total shares.
-Meanwhile, insiders hold 6.85 million shares, which account for 4.24% of the total share count.
+As of the latest available data, CNX Resources Corp has an outstanding share count of 161.46 million.
+The institutional ownership stands at 118.50 million shares, making up 73.39% of the total shares.
+Meanwhile, insiders hold 6.85 million shares, accounting for 4.24% of the total share count.
+The company's stock value experienced a decline of about 3.1% over the past week.
+As of Oct 18 2023, the stock fell by 0.72%, contrasting with its three-month return of 29.08%.

 Institutional Ownership and Key Players

-Over the past three years, CNX Resources Corp's Ebitda growth averaged -19.2% per year, which is worse than 85.38% of 821 companies in the Oil & Gas industry.
-The estimated earnings growth for CNX Resources Corp is 0% per year, higher than the earnings growth of -21.3% during the past three years.
+Over the past three years, CNX Resources Corp's Ebitda growth averaged -19.2% per year, which is worse than 85.44% of 824 companies in the Oil & Gas industry.
+However, the estimated earnings growth for CNX Resources Corp is 0% per year, higher than the earnings growth of -21.3% during the past three years.
+This projection is based on a combination of historical data and industry trends, taking into account company-specific elements, broader economic conditions, and anticipated market dynamics.

 Insider Ownership and Activities